 - Von Willebrand's Disease: Found in both dogs and humans, this is a blood disorder that affects the clotting process.
 An affected dog will have symptoms such as nosebleeds, bleeding gums, prolonged bleeding from surgery, prolonged bleeding during heat cycles or after whelping, and occasionally blood in the stool.
 This disorder is usually diagnosed between three and five years of age, and it can't be cured.
 However, it can be managed with treatments that include cauterizing or suturing injuries, transfusions before surgery, and avoidance of specific medications.

-Note: How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-First, look down at him.
+First, look down at your dog.
 You should be able to see a waist.
-Then place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+Then place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.

-Coat, Color and Grooming
+Coat Color And Grooming

 The coat should be shiny and smooth in texture, short and dense with no bald spots.
 The German Pinscher sports a variety of colors, including various shades of red, stag red (in which there are black hairs intermingled with the red), and Isabella (a light bay or fawn color).
 German Pinschers can also be black or blue with tan or red markings.